S-T-Full-Text-Knowledge-Mining/SSCI-BERT/README.md

 ## News

-- 2022-03-24 : SSCIBERT and SSCI-SciBERT has been put forward for the first time.
+- 2022-03-24 : SSCI-BERT and SSCI-SciBERT has been put forward for the first time.
+- 2022-06-09 : The paper for SsciBERT has been submitted to arxiv(https://arxiv.org/abs/2206.04510).